jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 So these are the jobs which are scraping metrics from Kubelet.
 We had already doubled them, but we will do it again up to 120s.

-#### (Extra) Doubling the specific scraping intervals which affect Kubelet
+#### (Extra) Changing the specific scraping intervals which affect Kubelet

-We have change these intervals to 2m:
+We have change these intervals to 2m (so double over the doubled, 4x, original 30sec)

 ```bash
 >  oc -n openshift-monitoring debug pod/prometheus-k8s-0 -- cat /etc/prometheus/config_out/prometheus.env.yaml | grep 'serviceMonitor/openshift-monitoring/kubelet/'  -A 7